A Simple and Computationally Trivial Estimator for Grouped Fixed Effects Models: Introduction

-where $i$ denotes cross-sectional units, $t$ denotes time periods, $y_{it} \in \R$ is a dependent variable, and $x_{it}\in\R^K$ is a vector of explanatory covariates uncorrelated with the zero-mean random variable $v_{it}\in\R$ but possibly arbitrarily correlated with the unobserved group membership variable $g_i\in\{1,\ldots,G\}$ and group-time-specific effect $\alpha_{g_it}\in\R$.
+where $i$ denotes cross-sectional units, $t$ denotes time periods, $y_{it} \in \R$ is a dependent variable, and $x_{it}\in\R^K$ is a vector of explanatory covariates uncorrelated with the zero-mean random variable $v_{it}\in\R$ but possibly arbitrarily correlated with the unobserved group membership variable $g_i\in\{1,\ldots,G\}$ and the group-time effect $\alpha_{g_it}\in\R$.